Mythunga: Description

-The wingspan of Mythunga was in 2007 estimated at 4.7 m.
-However, that was done under the assumption that the first preserved teeth were located on the left premaxilla which would imply that Mythunga was a relatively short-snouted form with a skull length of 50 to 80 cm.
-In 2018, it was concluded that they had been confused with a maxillary tooth and replacement tooth and that the skull length was likely between 80 cm and 1 m, with a corresponding wingspan of between 4 and 6 m.
-In 2022, Gregory S. Paul estimated its wingspan at 5 m and body mass at 20 kg.
+The wingspan of Mythunga was estimated in 2007 at 4.7 m.
+However, that was done under the assumption that the first preserved teeth were located on the left premaxilla, which would imply that Mythunga was a relatively short-snouted form with a skull length of 50 to 80 cm.
+In 2018, it was concluded that they had been confused with a maxillary tooth and a replacement tooth and that the skull length was likely between 80 cm and 1 m, with a corresponding wingspan of between 4 and 6 m.

-In 2007, two autapomorphies were suggested, unique derived traits.
+In 2007, two autapomorphies (unique derived traits) were suggested.
 Firstly, the teeth in the rear dentary of the lower jaw were relatively tall (half the depth of the supporting bone at that point).
 Secondly, the three hindmost maxillary teeth were widely spaced.
-In 2018 however, the first trait was rejected, as it could not be reliably established where the dentary ended.
-Another autapomorphy was now proposed: the outer sides of the jaws are undulating because of the bulging tooth sockets.
+In 2018, however, the first trait was rejected because it could not be reliably determined where the dentary ended.
+Another autapomorphy was proposed: the outer sides of the jaws are undulating due to bulging tooth sockets.

 The entire piece has a preserved length of 263 mm.
 As with most pterosaurs, the snout was hollow, with a supporting internal boxwork of bone, as could be observed at breaks.
 The jugal bone apparently extended to a point below the front of the large skull opening, the nasoantorbital fenestra.
 There are at least eight teeth in each maxilla.
-That is also the minimal number in the dentary.
-The teeth are relatively short, conical and moderately recurved.
+That is also the minimum number in the dentary.
+The teeth are relatively short, conical, and moderately recurved.
 Their cross-section is oval.
 They are widely spaced at equal distances.